pcaston/OpenPeerPower.github.io/source/_integrations/dialogflow.markdown

 _Bot: Turning on kitchen light_

-To use this integration, you should define a conversation (intent) in Dialogflow, configure Home Assistant with the speech to return and, optionally, the action to execute.
+To use this integration, you should define a conversation (intent) in Dialogflow, configure Open Peer Power with the speech to return and, optionally, the action to execute.

 ### Configuring your Dialogflow account